PaddlePaddle/Paddle/doc/design/fluid.md

     m = read_minibatch()
     forward({input=x, data=m}, minimize=c)
     backward(...)

 print W # print the trained model parameters.
 ```

 The above program includes two parts:

-1. the first part describes the model, and
+1. The first part describes the model, and
-2. the second part describes the training process (or inference process).
+2. The second part describes the training process (or inference process) for the model.

-This paradigm has a well-known problem that limits programmers' productivity.
-Suppose that we made some mistakes at configuring the model in the first part of the program, when we run the program, it wouldn't prompt error messages until the execution enters the second part, when the invocation to `forward` or `backward` raise errors.
-It is difficult for the programmer to realize and locate that there is a mistake many lines away from where the error appears.
+This paradigm has a well-known problem that limits the productivity of programmers.
+If the programmer made a mistake in configuring the model, the error messages wouldn't show up until the second part is executed and `forward` and `backward` propagations are performed.
+This makes it difficult for the programmer to debug and locate a mistake that is located blocks away from the actual error prompt.

-This problem of hard to debug a program is the primary reason that programmers prefer PyTorch than elder systems.
-Using PyTorch, we would write the above program like the following
+This problem of being hard to debug and re-iterate fast on a program is the primary reason that programmers, in general,  prefer PyTorch over the older systems.
+Using PyTorch, we would write the above program as following:

 ```python
 W = tensor(...)